 This creative and personal approach worked wonderfully for the Dutch couple in the past, as this is also how their Michelin-starred restaurant came into being: it started small and expanded as circumstances required.

-If this is how La Suite was created then hats off to Veronique and Henk.
+Hats off to Veronique and Henk.
 The interiors never give the slightest impression of having been haphazardly put together.
-Their seamless harmony is executed in a design that is playful and razor-edged, rustic and graphical—and never boring.
+Their seamless harmony is executed in a playful, razor-edged, rustic, and graphical design—and never boring.

 Glass cubes and rough-hewn beams

 The contemporary finishes work in the interiors without ever fighting with the historical envelope of the heritage building, which dates back as far as 1450 (that’s over 560 years!).